 The day started with a tour of the laboratory facilities used in age estimations at the Gulf Fisheries Centre.

-Presentation about SmartDots from external expert Julie Davies.
+Presentation about SmartDots from external expert Julie Coad Davies.
 Talk by Karen Robertson on taking good images.

 David Fishman presented options for developing a storage solution for otolith images.
 Discussion about DFO Dots.